CellProfiler/CellProfiler-plugins/Instructions/Windows_batch_file/README.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/28116530/182713252-d1403ace-a70a-400a-8f34-7e80f7cf172e.png">
 </p>

 * Close and re-open CellProfiler and you should have plugins available.
+If you can add runCellpose or runStarDist to your pipeline, then the installation was a success!

 # How the batch file works: